YanLu-nyu/Awesome-Edge-Intelligence/README.md

 # Edge Intelligence
 A curated list of research in edge intelligent systems.
 I also summarize some papers if I think they are really interesting.
 Insipred by [survey](https://arxiv.org/abs/1905.10083), I split papers into **5** research topics: 1) model compression and optimization for specific hardware; 2) optimization on heterogeneous resources; 3) privacy and security; 4) continual and collaborative learning; 5) applications.
-Among them, I'm very interested in the second and fourth topics.
-To guide other researchers and developers to read it efficiently, I also provide a curated list of learning resources on heteogeneous computing.
+Among them, I'm very interested in the second and fourth one.
+To guide other researchers and developers to read it efficiently, I also provide a curated list of self-learning resources on heteogeneous computing.
 ## Definitions
 ### Edge compution
 Edge computing refers to the enabling techniques allowing computation to be performed at the edge of the network on downstream data on behalf of cloud services and upstream data on behalf of IoT services.
 Here we define “edge” as any computing and network resources along the path between data sources and cloud data centers. <br>